 GRT is four weeks into the six-week-long build season, so there are only two weeks remaining to finish the final robot.
 During this time, the team will be working on completing two identical Omega Robots—one of these robots will remain in the GRT shop for continued testing, the other will shipped to the FIRST Robotics Competitions.

 GRT students are also working on designing a wooden crate to store the robot during transport.
-Additionally, design and production of the bumpers for the Omega robots is well under way.
+Additionally, design and production of the bumpers for the Omega robots are well underway.